idec-teams/2022_DU_DTU_NSUT-Delhi/docs/team.md

 # Our Team
-We are a team of 5 members from **Delhi** who formed this team together in hopes of participating in iDEC and trying to learn more about the world of directed evolution.
+We are a group of 5 budding scientists from varying institutions in **Delhi** who have formed this team together with the ambitions of participating in iDEC and are looking forward to exploring the paths of directed evolution.
 ***
 Our team members are:-